 The City of Townsville North Queensland sits snugly inside Cape Cleveland, in the lee of Magnetic Island Australia.
 We were both born in Townsville and until a year ago it was our home base.
 Townsville gets 320 days of sunshine a year and has an enviable outdoor lifestyle.
 We loved that we could go fishing, snorkelling and boating locally, but then escape for the week-end or longer by driving north from Townsville to Lucinda.

 If you love the outdoors life there are so many fun things to do around Lucinda.

 I guess we’ve driven from Townsville to Lucinda at least 150 times and never tire of it.

 Read about more fun things to do in Townsville here.

 Ten Reasons to drive north from Townsville to Lucinda.

 1.Pineapple Farms near Rollingstone

-Best of all is the Service Station just over Rollingstone bridge on the highway sells them.
-They stack them in a wooden box outside the front door and you can choose your own.
+Best of all, they can be purchased at the Rollingstone Service Station on the northern side of the highway bridge.
+You will find them stacked in wooden crates at the front door and you can choose your own.
 A whole world of juicy sunshine for just $3.50.
-If you don’t like pineapples yourself I suggest buying one as a present for someone who does.
+If you don’t like pineapples yourself, buy one as a present for someone who does.